Social Media and Digital Communication

 “She Belongs in the Kitchen, Not in Congress?
-Political Engagement and Sexism on Twitter,” co-authored with Karin Koole (Leiden University), is forthcoming in Javnost - The Public.
+Political Engagement and Sexism on Twitter,” co-authored with Karin Koole (Leiden University), is forthcoming in the Journal of Applied Journalism & Media Studies.
 The article recognizes that social media provide mechanisms and spaces for members of the public to share their opinions as never before.
-They offer direct lines of communcation to democratic representatives and, on a societal scale, provide policymakers, journalists, and other elite gatekeepers with a better sense of the will of (at least some portion of) the people.
+They offer direct lines of communication to democratic representatives and, on a societal scale, provide policymakers, journalists, and other elite gatekeepers with a better sense of the will of (at least some portion of) the people.
 But, the paper asks, are the views expressed on social media worth listening to?
 After all, instantaneous, impersonal, and anonymous communication has the tendency to bring out the worst in us - inviting crassness, negativity, and abuse of others, including racism and sexism.
 Indeed, extensive evidence suggests that women face particularly high levels of abuse online.
 And yet we know relatively little about the role of sexism in citizen's digitally-mediated interactions with their political representatives.
 Do people engage more with male politicians?
 Do they direct more criticism and hostility toward women?
 While the Twitter data employed in this study do provide some evidence that members of the public engage with men slightly more than with women, citizens actually direct more positive messages toward their female representatives.
-The codebook for this article can be found on my Supplementary Materials page.
+The codebook for this article will shortly be available on my Supplementary Materials page.

-In the next stage of this project, which I have just begun to develop with Leiden colleague Michael Meffert, we will use experimental research designs to explore (1) whether the mechanisms my own and previous studies have suggested might promote interactivity between politicians and citizens bear out and (2) whether interaction between politicians and citizens has positive effects on citizens' political engagement.
-We are designing a number of different experiments to run in the context of parliamentary elections in several European countries in 2017.
+In the next stage of this project, which I have just begun to develop with Leiden University colleague Michael Meffert, we are using experimental research designs to explore (1) whether the mechanisms my own and previous studies have suggested might promote interactivity between politicians and citizens bear out and (2) whether interaction between politicians and citizens has positive effects on citizens' political perceptions and sense of efficacy.
+We ran our first pilot survey experiment in summer 2017 in the United States and are currently working on several experiments we plan to run in the US and various Western European countries.